Tube map: Non-London Underground lines on standard map

 When Transport for London expanded its London Overground service to include the East London line in 2010, the East London line, extended to Croydon, changed from a solid orange line to a double orange stripe.
 According to 2007 proposals, the addition of the South London line to London Overground was supposed to cause the southern loop to be added to future Tube maps in late 2010, and, as of May 2013, it is up and running.

-Underground lines on geographically-accurate maps
+London Underground lines on geographically-accurate maps

 Like many other rapid transit maps, because the Tube map ignores geography, it may not accurately depict the relative orientation and distance between stations.

 Transport for London formerly published several bus maps that depicted the approximate paths of tube routes relative to major streets and London bus routes.
 The maps also show locations of certain cultural attractions and geographic landmarks.

 Internet mapping services such as Google Maps offer a "Transit Layer" showing actual routes superimposed on the standard street map.
-A map shows underground, overground and DLR lines and National Rail stations within Zone 1–2.
+A map shows Underground, London Overground, Elizabeth line, DLR lines and National Rail stations within Zone 1–2.